 After a fun day exploring the trails or cavorting in the water, you will probably want to kick back in your forested cabin, pitch your tent or get cozy in your RV.
 There, you can cook up the delicious crab you have caught, or your dinner of choice, and enjoy a bit of sublime R and R before heading back to the world.

 Camano Island State Park is a 244-acre camping park with 6,700 feet of rocky shoreline and beach located an hour from Seattle on beautiful Camano Island.

-Located in Island County on Puget Sound, Camano island has two boat ramps.
-A daily watercraft launching permit for $7 and a daily trailer dump permit for $5 is available at the park.
-Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.
+- A one-day Discover Pass and a daily launch permit.
+Annual permits may be purchased at State Parks Headquarters in Olympia, at region offices, online and at parks when staff is available.
 Additional information can be found in the Boating Program.

-Latitude: 48º 7' 39.37" N (48.1276) Longitude: 122º 29' 57.12" W (-122.4992)
+Latitude: 48º 7' 39.37" N (48.1276)

 The park offers one kitchen shelter and a group camp that accommodates a maximum of 100 people.
 The group camping area has restrooms and showers.
 Fees vary with size of the group.

 The five cabins at Camano Island are in a diverse mature forest with a peak-a-boo view of Saratoga Passage.
 Each cabin is 12-by-20-feet in size and can sleep up to five people.
 Furnishings include one double bed, a bunk bed with a twin on top and a full bed on the bottom and a table with five chairs.
 Each cabin provides a fire ring, an upright pedestal grill, picnic table, and an 8-foot covered porch.
 For more information, visit our cabins and yurts page.
 Email for reservation requests.

 Most services are available within a few miles of the park.